bill255203/titanic-kaggle/README.md

 train.csv and test.csv includes training data and testing data

-geder submission includes all the predicted results which 1 is alive and 0 is dead
+gender submission includes all the predicted results which 1 is alive and 0 is dead